 Since your Adminer URL is accessible over the Internet, make sure to secure it with one of the following plugins:

-These plugins need additional configuration described in loading plugins in the offical Adminer Docker guide.
+These plugins need additional configuration described in loading plugins in the official Adminer Docker guide.